zincsamael/muppy/muppy/doc/source/tutorial.rst

 simple which should not leak.
 We will check the Windows resize.
 You can invoke it in the menu at `Windows->Zoom Height`.

-At first call `print_diff` till it hsa calibrated.
+At first call `print_diff` till it has calibrated.
 That is, the first one or two times, you will get some output because there is still something going on in the background.
 But then you should get this